jpfulton/blog/content/blog/2023-07-24-azure-personal-network-spot-instance/index.md

 at the point of creation as shown in the screenshot below.
 Once this option is selected, the **Eviction type** and **Eviction options** sections become available.
-All other steps associated with the creation of a virtual machine are the same as the ones described in the post on the first Samba server.
+All other steps associated with the creation of a virtual machine are the same as the ones described in <Link to="/blog/2023-07-20-azure-personal-network-vm-smbd/">the previous post</Link>
+on the original Samba server.

 For this workload, we need an eviction policy that _stops and deallocates_ the virtual machine when the Azure region needs the underlying resources.
 Other